 Owning a home is a huge undertaking.
 New homeowners may find it difficult to understand the nuances happening in their homes, and signs of moisture or flooding can happen when you least expect it.
+Living in Chicago climate, our homes must withstand extreme stress, from frozen and thawing soil to heavy rains and snowfall.
+With these extreme conditions, we need to give our homes a helping hand when it comes to keeping the moisture from entering the home and wreaking havoc for the health and safety of its occupants.
 Installing a sump pump can help alleviate water damage before it starts.

 How do you know if you need a sump pump?
 Let’s start with the basics before diving into sump pump installation.

 The short answer: a sump pump keeps moisture out of your basement.
 A sump pump sits in your basement, either below or above the floor.
 Placement of a sump pump depends on several factors.
 Typically, submersible sump pumps are more common than their counterpart – the pedestal sump pump.

 - Submersible sump pumps are generally installed when a home is being built.
 This pump sits directly in the sump pit which is set into your basement floor.
 Both the pump and motor are installed in waterproof containers that help prevent damage to the unit.